PerlinWarp/SantaScript/README.md

 # SherryScript
 <p>
-Features:
+Features: <br>
-	unwrapping numbers, evaluations, strings.
+	unwrapping numbers, evaluations, strings. <br>
-	Declaring variables.
+	Declaring variables. <br>
-	Cannot unwrap variables.
+	Cannot unwrap variables. <br>
-To add a new function.
+To add a new function. <br>
-1. Add a new elif statement in the Lexer
+1. Add a new elif statement in the Lexer <br>
-2. Add a new if statement to parse it
+2. Add a new if statement to parse it <br>
 </p>
 #Code examples
 ```